SobiaF/animatedFontPracticeHtmlCss/README.md

 # animatedFontPracticeHtmlCss
-practice for animated text using mainly CSS (and some html)
+Practice for animated text using mainly CSS (and some html)